Updated March 31, 2026

 - North Carolina businesses with 3 or more employees are generally required to carry workers' compensation; sole proprietors, partners, LLC members, and farm laborers are exempt from that rule.

-- North Carolina requires businesses to maintain proof of general liability coverage for most commercial leases, so art instructors renting classroom or studio space may need to show coverage before moving in.
+- Most commercial leases in North Carolina require proof of general liability coverage, so art instructors renting classroom or studio space may need to show coverage before moving in.

 - Coverage choices for North Carolina art instructors often include general liability, professional liability, commercial property, and a business owners policy, depending on lease terms and studio setup.